84-year grandma a lockdown star with soulful singing of Punjabi folk song

 Certainly not, she is Romila Arora who had migrated with her family and parents from Lahore to Delhi at the time of The Partition in 1947.
 Looking back she says, “I was very fond of singing and would copy all the songs I heard.
 In Delhi, I would participate in the children’s singing programmes of All India Radio.”
 Her grand-daughter Mansi adds, “She could not pursue her music and after completing studies, she worked in the Punjab National Bank to augment the family income of the migrant family as she was the eldest of six siblings.”
 Mansi adds that her grandma had been her inspiration and it was this particular song which had become the grand finale for a prominent play ‘Piya Behrupia’, Atul Kumar’s musical adaptation of Shakespeare’s ‘Twelfth Night’ which was part of the London Cultural Olympics in 2012.

-Romila, who moved from Kolkata after her husband’s death, chose to live at home for senior citizens in Rewari to be independent as well as close to her children in Delhi.
-“I am very happy to be in Rewari as I did not want to live in Delhi and they take good care of us here.”
-Mansi and she share a special bond, “I decided to record some of her songs to preserve the magic of her singing and I had no idea what a warm response she would get from the people!”
-Romila in turn adds, “Mansi is taking forward my love of music and it gives me joy to hear her sing so well!”
+Romila, who moved from Kolkata after her husband’s death, chose to live at a senior citizens’ complex in Bhiwadi to be independent as well as close to her children in Delhi.
+“I am very happy to be in Bhiwadi as I did not want to live in Delhi and they take good care of us here.”
+Mansi, who shares a special bond with her, says, “I decided to record some of her songs to preserve the magic of her singing and I had no idea what a warm response she would get from the people!”
+Romila in turn adds, “Mansi is taking forward my love of music and it gives me joy to hear her sing so well.”

 An endearing shot before the singing is when grandma chides Mansi that it is important for her to arrange her ‘dupatta’ because the senior woman wants to look ‘nice’.